garrandall/popular-music-data/tracks/i-just-wanna-stop-gino-vannelli.md

 I just wanna stop
 For your love

-Ooh, I've tried so hard to take it
+Oh, I've tried so hard to take it
 But oh Lord my heart won't make it

 I just wanna stop